Originally published July 24, 2020.

 However, Alabama has some laws that are different from those in other states.
 If you believe someone you love died wrongfully, you should reach out to an Alabama personal injury attorney for advice.
 In the meantime, this article will share some of the basics of wrongful death claims.
 You’ll learn about how wrongful death is defined, who can bring a claim, and how long you have to take legal action.

 All deaths are upsetting but not all can result in a wrongful death claim.
 Under Alabama’s laws, a wrongful death is one that is the result of another person’s negligence, omission or wrongful act.
-This covers a wide variety of scenarios including motor vehicle accidents, fires, dog bites, medical malpractice, and product liability cases.
+This covers a wide variety of scenarios including motor vehicle accidents, fires, dog attacks, medical malpractice, and product liability cases.

 A wrongful death action can be brought against an individual or corporation.
 However, it must be an entity against whom the victim could have filed a personal injury claim if they had survived.
 If you’re not sure whether you have the authority to file a claim or you don’t know who you should pursue, an Alabama personal injury lawyer can help you.